Chandu-2122/portfolio/README.md

 # Portfolio

 ## About Me
-Data Science enthusiast with a strong academic background in Mathematics and Computer Science, experienced in Data Analysis, Machine Learning, and proficient in Advanced Excel, Python, SQL and Power BI.
-Desperately waiting to gain hands-on experience to combine tireless hunger for new skills with desire to exploit cuƫng-edge data science technology.
+Data Analysis enthusiast with a strong academic background in Mathematics and Computer Science, experienced in Data Analysis, Machine Learning, and proficient in Advanced Excel, Python, SQL and Power BI.
+Desperately waiting to gain hands-on experience to combine tireless hunger for new skills with desire to exploit cutting-edge data science technology.

 ## Education
 Parul University, Gujarat  [_2020 – 2024_]